gsbodine/OmekaBootstrapSocial/README.md

-omeka-bootstrap-social
+Omeka Bootstrap Social plug-in
 ======================

-Omeka plugin with social sharing widgets implemented in a layout that's amenable to the omeka-bootstrap theme (gsbodine/omeka-bootstrap).
+Omeka plugin with social sharing widgets implemented in a layout that's amenable to the [Omeka Bootstrap theme](http://github.com/gsbodine/omeka-bootstrap).

+This is an early, but working version.
+Issues and pull requests welcome :).